The Ultimate Guide to Worms in Pets

 Roundworms in Dogs and Cats

-Other worms your pet could pick up are known as roundworms because of their tubular or round shape.
 Also referred to as nematodes or ascarids, roundworms are another kind of internal parasite that live within your pet’s intestine and feed off the partially digested food contents.
-They can grow inside the intestines to be 13 inches long and are as thick as a pencil.
-Plus, they can live for years inside of a host where an adult female roundworm can lay more than 200,000 eggs a day, passing through faeces and spreading the infection further.
+They can grow inside the intestines to be 13 inches long and as thick as a pencil.
+Plus, they can live for years inside a host, where an adult female roundworm can lay more than 200,000 eggs a day, which are passed through faeces and spread the infection further.

 - Stomach pain and bloating